zcash/zips/draft-issuance.md

 "Network upgrade" - to be interpreted as described in ZIP 200.
 [2]

-“Block Subsidy” - the algorithmic issuance of ZEC on block creation – part of the consensus rules.
-Split between the miner and the Dev Fund.
-Also known as Block Reward.
+“Block Subsidy” - to be interpreted as described in ZIP TBD [3]

-“Issuance” - The method by which unmined or unissued ZEC is converted to ZEC available to users of the network
+“Issuance” - to be interpreted as described in ZIP TBD [3]

 “We” - the ZIP authors, owners listed in the above front matter